-Sleep in an integral aspect in ensuring sound physical and mental health.
-Lack of sleep can have a huge negative impact on your health as it weakens your immune system and also leads to mental health problems like depression and anxiety.
-Shockingly, many people suffer from insomnia and this has a toll on their productivity.
+Sleep is an integral aspect of ensuring sound physical and mental health.
+Lack of sleep can have a substantial negative impact on your health as it weakens your immune system and also leads to mental health problems like depression and anxiety.
+Shockingly, many people have insomnia, and this has a toll on their productivity.

 The Effects Of Sleep Deprivation

 Sleep allows the mind to relax and repair.
 For that reason, every single night you deprive yourself of sufficient slumber goes on to add to your misery.
 Without it, your alertness, concentration, focus span and ability to solve problems will all be affected.
 This means that you are prone to become a victim of accidents since your concentration levels are affected.
 Additionally, lack of sleep can affect the intelligence levels of young people and their general mental development.
 Youngsters aside, from studying the sleeping habits of successful people you can begin to see there is a strong link between a healthy brain and time spent sleeping.

 2. Causes of heart disease